Pregnancy The Science of Nutrition

 Are there any other supplements I should avoid during pregnancy?

-You should speak with your healthcare provider if you are considering taking any supplements during pregnancy, and always be aware of the source of the supplement.
+You should speak with your healthcare provider if you are considering taking any supplements during pregnancy, and always be aware of the supplement's source.

 The bottom line

-Liver is an incredibly nutrient dense food and we encourage mamas to incorporate liver into their diets when pregnant.
+Liver is an incredibly nutrient-dense food, and we encourage pregnant women to incorporate it into their diets when under the supervision of a healthcare provider.

-However, even alongside a healthy diet, a liver supplement alone simply cannot provide all of the nutrients that are needed during the important stages of preconception, pregnancy, and postpartum.
+However, even with a healthy diet, a liver supplement alone cannot provide all the nutrients needed during the important stages of preconception, pregnancy, and the postpartum period.

 Like the article?
 Share it!